briandconnelly/nicheconstruct/paper/03_results.md

 ## Cooperation Persists with Niche Construction

 Without any opportunity for adaptation ($L=0$), cooperators are swiftly eliminated in competition with defectors ([Figure 1A](#fig1)).
-Despite an initial lift due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated populations.
+Despite an initial lift in cooperator abundance due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated populations.
 When there are opportunities for adaptation ($L=5$) but no niche construction ($\epsilon=0$), cooperators are maintained transiently ([Figure 1B](#fig1)).
 Here, larger cooperator populations can more quickly adapt to their environment.
 As previously described by @HANKSHAW, however, cooperation is subsequently lost once populations become fully adapted to their environment.